StewAlexander-com/Awesome-Mnemonics/README.md

 * **PAUSE** -
 ```
 P - Put things in perspective
-A - Acknowledge feelings
+A - Acknowledge your feelings and theirs
-U - Understand that you don’t have to act right away
+U - Understand that you don’t have to act /react right away
 S - Step Away from the situation
 E - Evaluate options and plan before acting
 ```
 * **CALM** -
 ```
 C - Collect your thoughts
-A - Acknowledge other persons feelings
+A - Acknowledge other person's feelings
 L - Listen and ask questions to *understand*  rather than to *respond*
 M  - Manage your emotions calmly
 ```